ET 690 Educational Technology Seminar

 or a page dedicated to references).

-Your final paper will be based on at least two (and up to seven)
+Your final paper will be based on the readings we have done for

 - Daniel, Sir John, Cottrell, Robert, & Kozma,